Anushi-Amarasinghe/anushi-sit722d-devsecops/README.md

    - Trivy for container vulnerability scanning
    - Safety for Python dependency scanning
    - Bandit for SAST (Static Application Security Testing)
+   - SonarQube for code quality and security analysis
    - Automated security reports in CI/CD pipeline

 3. **Auto-Scaling with HPA**